-The introduction of a new intelligent link translation tool to the industry always catches our attention and most of all, sparks our curiosity.
+The introduction of a new intelligent link translation tool to the industry always catches our attention and most of all sparks our curiosity.
 We know that for you, the marketer, the burning question is, “Does it work?”
 As a company whose main purpose is to empower marketers to be the best that they can be, we also want to know “Does it work?”
 Because of this, we conducted our own testing of the Amazon Associate’s OneLink service to see how it compares to the Genius Link service.

 Below are our findings and results of our testing, but we highly encourage anyone who is equally as curious to do their own testing.
 We’d love for you to join the conversation and share any results and findings from your own testing.
-As fellow marketers, we want to get your opinions on how the services compare and start a conversation about the pros and cons of each for our fellow peers in the industry.
+As fellow marketers, we want to get your opinions on how the services compare and start a conversation about the pros and cons of each of our fellow peers in the industry.

 We’re excited to share our findings with you and we look forward to hearing what you find through your own testing.